 These models can also be modified, for example, by assigning a higher value to visits with higher user engagement (e.g., time on site, number of pages visited) as well as by increasing or decreasing the importance of certain interactions (e.g., direct visits, brand-related search visits, ad impressions without click).

 Deciding on the right attribution model can be a tricky process as there isn’t a one size fits all.
-The key thing to consider is the nature of your business and advertising campaigns.
+The key thing to consider is the nature of the business and its advertising campaigns.
 Extensive testing should be done before eventually deciding on a specific model.

-Attribution helps you understand the accurate value of your various digital advertising channels and the success of its campaigns.
+Attribution helps performance marketers understand the accurate value of your various digital advertising channels and the success of its campaigns.
 Without accurate attribution, advertisers, partners, and app developers wouldn’t know how much has been spent per ad, and how much a successful conversion pays out.

 Furthermore, marketing attribution is essential for the optimisation of all kinds.
-By tracking user events and understanding how users behave when served with paid activity, you can change and improve almost every aspect of your website, your creatives, and your ad spend.
+By tracking user events and understanding how users behave when served with paid activity, performance marketers can change and improve almost every aspect of their brand’s website, creatives, and ad spend.

 Attribution affects the entire ad ecosystem, from determining how much ad space costs to how well a campaign has performed – making it a fundamental component of digital marketing.

 In our personal opinion, the future of attribution will have to address three key obstacles marketers face today;

 1. More personalised advertising – Personalised product offerings based on previous purchase and viewing activity is the next big thing in digital advertising.
 As attribution tools are at the centre of advertising campaigns and customer behaviour, they are at an advantage in being able to provide marketers with better personalisation solutions.